CiscoDevNet/terraform-provider-fmc/docs/resources/device_cluster.md

 # fmc_device_cluster (Resource)

 This device manages FTD Device Cluster configuration.
- Configuration of the Cluster is taken from the control node and this is the node that should be configured from Terraform level.
-Nevertheless, please make sure that the Terraform configuration of all control and data nodes is consistent.
+ Configuration of the Cluster is replicated from the Cluster Control Node.
+Nevertheless, please make sure that the configuration of the control and all the data nodes is consistent.
  The following actions are not supported:
  - Renaming the cluster,
  - Disabling/Enabling cluster node,
  - Changing cluster control node,

 ## Example Usage